apache/hbase/hbase-protocol-shaded/README.txt

  $ mvn install -Pcompile-protobuf

 NOTE: 'install' above whereas other proto generation only needs 'compile'
+NOTE: Unlike elsehwere the above command does NOT install this modules jar into the repo., intentionally.
+The jar made by the above is a scratch jar that is part of the process that gets us to a set of files to check in;
+it is not for consumption.
+Run mvn install without the '-Pcompile-protobuf' option to get this modules' artifact installed in your repo!

 When finished, the content of src/main/java/org/apache/hadoop/hbase/shaded will have been updated.
 Make sure all builds and then carefully